-Charlotte: Well I know that you use mannequin’s in your work and that's something that I just exploring in this course.
+Charlotte: Well I know that you use mannequins in your work and that's something that I’m just exploring in this course.

 Deb: Yeah, great.

-Charlotte: You know bringing mannequin’s in and I -- I'd love to hear like insight you have about how you've-- something that you've observe when people work with mannequin’s because I'm managing for many people.
-It’s going to be brand new, to kind of to help.
+Charlotte: You know bringing mannequins in and I'd love to hear like insight you have about you have about that, something that you've observed when people work with mannequins because I imagine for many people it’s going to be brand new.

 Deb: It is.

-Charlotte: I-- I want to go back to one more thing which is and then were going to ask you to share one of your "real gift, another real gift of meditations, that you’re coming out on your book.
+Charlotte: I want to go back to one more thing and then were going to ask you to share another real gift of meditation, that you’re coming out on your book.

 Charlotte: But I want to go back, to something you named earlier, this is something that's near and dear to my heart and it’s an area of co-regulation that I think, has room -- also more room to be embodied and that is death and dying process.
-And I want to just name for any of us who are looking as -- that’s our next movement in our lives, it’s important you know.
+And I want to just name for any of us who are looking as that’s our next movement in our lives, it’s important you know.
 We see that on a horizon that, we didn't use -- you know it didn't use to be there may be so directly.
 I want to just name the support that we have around co-regulating with our hospice movement, with our understanding that this is another time when you know, having support is so powerful so, powerful to hold the space for this movement of our life, you know.
-And I know I had the opportunity to-- I offer Reiki sometimes I'm in an opportunity to offer Reiki to someone who’s close to the end.
-And I know one woman had been having a lot of pain, just physical pain, but I think probably also mental, emotional pain because we know when were physical pain that we experience and also is this-- you know it’s hard to hold, it’s hard to hold clarity or a sense of possibility when we have chronic pain right?
-And she just experience her whole body feeling supported and I think the gift of touch which is another one of the practices will explore a little bit of awareness that I'll be bringing in.
-But I want-- you know it’s another-- it’s so simple Reiki or healing touches is a more disciplined practice, but Reiki is a very gentle kind of -- very basic back to how grandmas use to treat wounds you know, just supporting this little one when they were come crying in right?
-Can you say a little bit about that -- you know either within the context of death and dying which is kind of a tangent where I went too issue that's near and dear to my heart, that end or anywhere you want to go around touch Deb.

-You know in my work with conditions, even handshakes, handshakes are a wonderful touch and are pre-generally accepted around the world.
-So handshakes, a hand on the back, you know a hug, you know this are ways that our nervous system can feel touched, right?
-And when were not touched and when you know-- our practices say, were clinical licensure boards say don’t touch, you know clients can feel untouchable, right?
-That's a very sad state that we're in around touch I think, you know you have to be careful around touch, but we need touch all of us need touch, so you know.
+You know in my work with clinicians, even handshakes, handshakes are a wonderful touch and are pretty generally accepted around the world.
+So handshakes, a hand on the back, you know a hug, these are ways that our nervous system can feel touched, right?
+And when we’re not touched and when you know-- our practices say, our clinical licensure boards say don’t touch, you know clients can feel untouchable, right?
+That's a very sad state that we're in around touch I think.
+You know you have to be careful around touch, but we need touch all of us need touch, so you know.

 Charlotte: And I think you know-- you've been really generous around, for those of us in this group experience together, to name in a lot of different ways, how each of us is going to respond in a very different way.
-And in different circumstances we may respond different or we will respond differently.
-And to know that that's true and to honor that each of our voices, you know being true to our own voice just like you just gave that wonderful example as a grandma you know that, you know sometimes your grandchild may want to give you a high five instead of a hug or a kiss and that you're so cool with that like, how cool is that, like that's what we want to bring to each other when we come together in this setting, is we want to bring that recognition that were each going to be listening to what’s true for us and to be opened to explore, you know try this out maybe and if you get a really red flag then wow what good information is that and.
-Any other tips around exploration and how to be self-practice with self-care.
+And in different circumstances we may respond differently or we will respond differently.
+And to know that that's true and to honor that each of our voices, being true to our own voice just like you just gave that wonderful example as a grandma you know that, you know sometimes your grandchild may want to give you a high five instead of a hug or a kiss and that you're so cool with that like, how cool is that, like that's what we want to bring to each other when we come together in this setting, is we want to bring that recognition that we’re each going to be listening to what’s true for us and to be open to explore, you know try this out maybe and if you get a really red flag then wow what good information is that.
+Any other tips around exploration and how to practice good self-care.

 Deb: Because we're brought up to think often, it’s a misfit kind of thing and that's not a good thing.
 So we want to switch that and say, it’s a good thing, it’s a good thing and that's you know where we get to explore, right?

-Deb: So to really be expecting that and bringing that in, but that what makes your group choosy, is it a bit different.
+Deb: So to really be expecting that and bringing that in, but that what makes your group juicy, is it a bit different.